Shopping in Portugal needn’t break your bank!

 Madeira is well known for its lace and embroidery whereas crocheted items are from the Azores.
 The prices for the embroideries depend on the intricacy of the stitch.
 The Madeira Government controls the authenticity of items made in Madeira which must have a small lead tag attached to it verify its origin.
 Beware of street vendors who try to sell you laces claiming to be from Madeira.

 Algarve has one of the largest ceramics shops, located just outside Vila do Bispo.
 It is on the right side of the highway going toward Lagos.
 There is also some wonderful artisan pottery available.
 These are traditional local patterns and are found in most parts of Portugal.
 They make attractive and resilient cookware.
 Colorful figurines intricately formed and hand painted are also available.

 If you’d like to see a real gypsy market, then visit the bustling town of Quarteira with its attractive seafront promenade and busy fish market.
 The locals at the Quarteira Market say the best buys are cotton goods, footwear and pottery.
 If browsing around markets is your scene, another shopping tour that you can do whilst in the Algarve is to the Loule Market.
 At Loule, you’ll experience a typical Portuguese market, with the country folks selling fish, fruits and fresh vegetables.
 See craftsmen, coppersmiths, basket and harness makers demonstrate their skills, and browse the stalls for a bargain or two.
-Loule is the busiest inland town, where you can stroll around the narrow streets and visit the Medieval Castle and city wall as well.What are your thoughts on the subject?
+Loule is the busiest inland town, where you can stroll around the narrow streets and visit the Medieval Castle and city wall as well.What's your next move, after having read this post?